-- -Understand the scope of engineering and the role of the engineer - Understand engineering principles and appreciate the responsibilities of engineers in society - -Demonstrate communication skills appropriate engineering practices - -Understand the development in technology and appreciate their influence on people and engineering practice - -apply management and problem solving skills in an engineering context - -Apply skills in the application of engineering methodology
+-Understand the scope of engineering and the role of the engineer

+- Understand engineering principles and appreciate the responsibilities of engineers in society

+-Demonstrate communication skills appropriate engineering practices

+-Understand the development in technology and appreciate their influence on people and engineering practice

-How will this course help me in the future?
+-apply management and problem-solving skills in an engineering context

+-Apply skills in the application of engineering methodology

 Students who undertake Engineering studies will have the opportunity to follow professional, vocational and employment pathways.
 The insight and experiences associated with Engineering Studies will provide very useful background for further study of engineering at university and should be combined with the study of high levels of Mathematics and Science to be especially useful.
 Those going into the world of work will benefit from understanding what engineers do, as the work of engineers affects us all.